Wicker Park, Chicago: 1960s–1970s

 Beginning in the 1960s, Wicker Park began to change radically.
 Construction of the Kennedy Expressway, completed in 1960, had displaced many residents and torn holes in the sustaining network of Polish-American churches, settlement houses, and neighborhood groups.
 Additionally Puerto Ricans and other Latinos displaced by urban renewal in Old Town and Lincoln Park began moving in.
 In 1960 Latinos comprised less than 1 percent of West Town's population, but by 1970 that number was up to 39 percent.
 Split from the Lincoln Park neighborhood by the Chicago River and then the Kennedy Expressway in the late 1950s and 60s, it contained the second largest concentration of Puerto Ricans in Chicago.
 It was the original home to the largest Latino gang at the time, the Latin Kings.

 In June 1966, the Division Street riots broke out nearby, after police shot a Puerto Rican man in the leg, and set a dog on a man from the crowd that gathered.
 In the wake of the riots, the Latin American Defense Organization (LADO) was formed, and begun to work on issues related to welfare rights in Wicker Park.
 Members of LADO worked closely with the Young Lords, a leftist, Latin American organisation led by Jose Cha Cha Jimenez, which begun organising politically in nearby Lincoln Park in 1968.
 They worked with the Latin Kings and held sit-ins at the Wicker Park Welfare Office.
 They also led large nonviolent marches to city hall with the Spanish Action Committee.

 Urban renewal projects were undertaken to combat "urban blight" in some parts of the neighborhood, but disinvestment continued at a rapid clip as downtown banks redlined West Town for much of the mid-20th century.

-Wicker Park was also promoted by the city's urban renewal plans, as a good "suburb within the city" because of its easy access to downtown, via Milwaukee and the elevated train (via Damen and Division stations).
+Wicker Park was also promoted by the city's urban renewal plans, as a good "suburb within the city" because of its easy access to downtown, via Milwaukee Avenue and the elevated train (via Damen and Division stations).
 Chicago and Wicker Park reached a nadir in the 1970s, a decade when the city overall lost 11% of its population.
 During the 1970s, hundreds of cases of insurance-motivated arson were reported in Wicker Park, near St. Elizabeth Hospital.
 Many small factories near the area (many in woodworking) also closed or moved away.
 The city increased building code enforcement and raised taxes.
 The shift from manufacturing to the new city-sponsored service economy also increased unemployment in the area and it was now in a downward decline.
 North Avenue between Western Avenue & Milwaukee Avenue became notorious for prostitution and drug dealers and gang crimes.
 The setting now became feasible for the neighborhood associations to organize land grab tours of real estate and speculators and developers saw a gold mine.
 The entire Puerto Rican Community along with other low income residents were displaced.